-A scientific paper aimed at extending and validating the previous analysis is in preparation under the direction of the ASRD Senior Biometrician, with the FGYA Research and Development Associate identified as a co-author (see Business Plan Section 4.3.2.2).
-No other specific deliverables are confirmed for 2007.
-However, the FGYA will participation in the Dialogues initiative led by FtMF Communications and Extension Program as an outcome of the Postharvest Stand Development Conference held in 2006.
-Also, consideration is being given to further investigation of pre- and post-harvest density effects under Project 4 (see below).
+A scientific paper aimed at extending and validating the previous analysis was begun under the direction of the ASRD Senior Biometrician, with the FGYA Research and Development

+Associate identified as a co-author (see Business Plan Section 4.3.3.1), but is delayed pending completion of new Site Index Models by ASRD.
+No other specific deliverables are confirmed for 2008.
+However, the FGYA will participation in the Dialogues initiative led by FRI Communications and Extension Program as an outcome of the Post-harvest Stand Development Conference held in 2006.
+Also, analysis is being done to further investigate pre- and post-harvest density effects under Project 4 (see below).

 6.1.4.
 Project 4 - Cooperative Management of Historic Research Trials